alexbrunius/ihmp/index.md

 - Smoke Screen expert now gives 10% retreat speed.
 - MRART now costs 1 tungsten.
 - Added Canada NF tree tweaks by Bhoo.
+- Fixed a vanilla bug with USA senate opposition removing as many senators' support as intended.
+- Added CVEs by virtue of lowering base carrier IC cost by 2000, fuel use by 50 and speed by 10 and adding the same amount to each carrier engine.
+CVEs now use cruiser or heavy ship engines.
+- Australian Reserach Collaboration NF no longer requires it to be free.
+- Starting Australian War Support 35->15.
+- Australian Establish Advisory War Council NF now gives 5% War Support.
+- Australian Army Incentions Directorate NF now requires Allied Works Council.
+- Australian Allied Works Council NF no longer requires Civil Construction Corps.
+- Finland now gets reconquest wargoal after Winter War.
+AI acts on it only after Barbarossa, starting Continuation war.
+- Finland should now increase conscription when MR pact is signed.
+- Allowed Licensing from Sweden always.
+- AI Sweden picks Bofors and researches ART/AA/AT techs for license.
+- Bofors now gives reliability also to AA and AT.
+- Added Pressure Sweden decision for Germany to take resource rights in Lappland and force Sweden to build infrastructure there.
+- Further improved CVE by removing 20 percentage points of reliability and 100 HP from base carrier hulls and adding it to engines.

 ## 1.9.3.5
 - Fix Italy NF tree not getting  proper naval air research bonus like all other NF trees do.